george-hawkins/arf-drone/docs/transmitter-getting-started.md

 _Inserting SD card._
 <img width="512" src="assets/images/assembly/transmitter/sd-card.jpg">

 Now turn on the transmitter - the first thing you'll notice is that the transmitter starts talking to you, you'll here it say "Welcome to OpenTX".
-This can be a little disconcerting but apparently the audio alerts are useful when you're flying and you want to stay looking at your drone rather than the LCD screen.
+This can be a little disconcerting but the audio alerts are very useful when you're flying and you want to stay looking at your drone rather than the LCD screen.

 Now if you go to _radio setup_ (as described already above) and then press _PAGE_ to get to the _SD card_ screen you'll see the contents of the card.
 If you haven't already, try playing with the dial and pressing it to navigate around the contents of the card - it's fairly intuitive.

 ![SD card contents](assets/images/opentx-screenshots/sd-card-contents.png)

 If you connect your transmitter (while turned on) via USB to your computer you'll now see two USB drives (assuming you enabled _massstorage_ as outlined up above).
 One is the _Taranis_ drive we saw before and the other is the SD card - it looks just as it did when directly connected to your computer.

+TODO: now that _massstorage_ is no longer an option, you're now asked (when OpenTX is running in normal mode, i.e. not bootloader mode nor the silent firmware update mode), on connecting the USB cable, to _Select mode_:

+* _USB joystick (HID)_
+* _USB storage (SD)_

+If you select joystick you can go to a site like <https://gamepad-tester.com/> and, once you move the sticks, you'll see it detected up as a joystick.

 Note: Here I setup the initial contents of the SD card on my computer before putting it into the transmitter - in [this video](https://www.youtube.com/watch?v=2wZM_dqvBJ4&feature=youtu.be&list=PLiYYhnH4BhI-ot9OQ9djvRaacFHboFqC2&t=170) the presenter inserts a blank SD card straight into the transmitter and then connects the transmitter to his computer and copies the extracted SD card contents over via USB.
 The end result is the same but don't try to interact with the SD card via the transmitter before this is done.
 I tried doing this - after inserting a blank SD card into the transmitter I put it into bootloader and tried to use the _Write Firmware_ option to backup the firmware to the card.
 However this just results in the somewhat cryptic error "No directory found" - OpenTX and its bootloader expect the directory structure seen above, i.e. `FIRMWARE` etc. to already be there.